 - A GoPro offers unlimited fun potential.
 Strap it onto your kid’s bike helmet, put it on a surfboard, get an underwater dome and take super cool above and below water photos.

-A USA Trip Ideas List Wouldn’t Be Complete with Camping/Glamping
+A USA Trip Ideas List Wouldn’t Be Complete with Camping or Glamping

 Before you just ignore the ideas about camping, take into consideration that there are a lot of different trip options and you might really like one of them.
-I have a friend that goes RV camping and I’ll be honest, it’s 100% not for me.
-I even tried staying in an airstream trailer and didn’t like it because the whole thing moved with every step.
-But Glamping in Big Sur was so amazing!
+Glamping in Big Sur was so amazing!
 A king bed, electric blanket, and a push button campfire were right up my alley.
+I have a friend that goes RV camping and I’ll be honest, I thought it was 100% not for me but I’m starting to rethink my position.
+RVs are great for families and glamping with kids is really fun too!

 There is a Type of Camping with Your Name on it